Yelp/chronos/README.md

+# This is the Yelp fork of Chronos (2.x) which contains cron syntax support.
+# It is is no longer used at Yelp and is archived here for historical purposes.

 # Chronos [![Build Status](https://travis-ci.org/Yelp/chronos.svg?branch=master)](https://travis-ci.org/Yelp/chronos)
 Chronos is a replacement for `cron`.
 It is a distributed and fault-tolerant scheduler that runs on top of [Apache Mesos][mesos] that can be used for job orchestration.
 It supports custom Mesos executors as well as the default command executor.
 Thus by default, Chronos executes `sh`